Table of Contents

 Since this amount is also likely to convert into cash within a very short time, it is considered to be liquid.

-These assets are those which cannot, or will not be be liquidated – or converted into cash within the next year.
+These assets are those which cannot, or will not be liquidated – or converted into cash within the next year.
 They include:

-Assets like property, equipment, land are those that the business purchases without the expectation of selling off within a year.
+Assets like property, equipment, and land are those that the business purchases without the expectation of selling off within a year.

 These fixed assets are capital-intensive (which means they are expensive) and are generally used by the business in revenue-generating operations.